cloudmesh-community/sp20-516-246/pi_spark/pi_spark_notebook.md

  ## Setting up master and workers for Spark

- This will need to be setup in host.py
+ This will need to be setup in cms pi spark using commands below:

+ setup, start, stop,
+ test, check

  **Following are actual steps used in setting up worker yellow-001**